 In the event of an emergency, it is assumed:

 All mission-essential functions provided by other State agencies in support of the ELCFV will continue in accordance with respective continuity of operations plans.
-This includes, but is not limited to, services provided by OEL.
+This includes, but is not limited to, services provided by DEL.

 It will be determined (taking into consideration staffing and technical resources) if the mission-essential functions of the affected primary facility can feasibly be temporarily transferred to an established, unaffected state or local community facility as an alternative to physically relocating staff.